Havoc Overview Direct link to this section

 Damage (Spec Spells) Direct link to this section

-Demon's Bite is our baseline fury generator, which gives us 20-30 fury on cast.
-It costs a global to use though, and generally these days we aren't fury starved.
-Instead, we take the spec talent Demon Blades, which replaces Demon's Bite.
-Instead, our auto attacks deal more damage and generate 7-13 fury.
+Demon Blades has officially replaced Demon's Bite, which has been removed as of Midnight and DBlades is now baseline.
+It causes our auto attacks deal more damage and generate 8-15 fury.
 This is just passive fury generation for us without needing to spend globals on it.
 This also makes it more important to try to always hit mobs from the back, since parried attacks won't generate fury.

 Chaos Strike (Abbr.
 CS) / Annihilation (Abbr.
 Anni) Direct link to this section